nadavborenstein/Iggy/README.md

 ### Using the classifiers

-To analyze a set of title using the classifiers cd to `Iggy/` and run:
+To analyze a set of title using the classifiers, `cd` to `Iggy/` and run:

 ```bash
 python run_classifiers.py --titles_path TITLES_PATH --save_path SAVE_PATH